 The board resolution congratulated current and former faculty, staff, administrators and students who have participated in the program, which has served more than 45,000 students over the years.
 EOPS has also garnered recognition and support from community leaders and philanthropists such as Kathleen Santora, former president of the Foothill-De Anza Foundation board, and her husband, Mark Santora.

-District trustee Patrick J. Ahrens, a De Anza alumnus, added a personal tribute before the board voted unanimously to honor the program.
+District trustee Patrick J. Ahrens, a De Anza alumnus, added a personal tribute before the board voted unanimously.

 “I was an EOPS student at De Anza, and if it weren’t for being in that program, I would never have gotten the courage to apply to UCLA and get accepted,” he said.